AlacrisIO/alacrity/README.md

 read  : (Var -> Key) x Raw -> Msg
 ```

-A **blockchain** is a unique ordered list of messages that is
+A **blockchain** is a unique ordered list of messages that is common
+knowledge, globally authoritative, and monotonically
-common knowledge and globally authoritative.
-Alacrity is not a
-blockchain; it uses existing blockchains.
-The minimal API Alacrity
+increasing.
+Alacrity is not a blockchain; it uses existing
-expects from a blockchain is:
+blockchains.
+The minimal API Alacrity expects from a blockchain is:
-XXX and monotonically increases with time? i.e.
-XXX the value at a given time is the tail of the values at latter times.

 XXX Also, by this definition, the "messages" in a typical "blockchain"
-XXX is actually a list of individual transactions plus administrative data.
+    is actually a list of individual transactions plus administrative
-XXX Maybe we should call the list-of-message abstraction something else than a "blockchain".
+    data.
+Maybe we should call the list-of-message abstraction
-XXX maybe a message history or something?
+    something else than a "blockchain".
+Maybe a message history or
+    something?
 And then say a blockchain is a history of blocks?

+YYY This is all true, but I think it is beneath the level of
+    abstraction Alacrity is at.
+For example, if the administrative
+    messages are relevant, then they are part of the message history;
+    otherwise they are just details about the blockchain was
+    implemented.

 ```
 data Chain = Genesis | Confirmed Raw Chain